 - a) A distribution point is defined as an agreed location at which copies are handed to or left for pick up by the consumer. - b) Distribution points used must be regular in type for every issue (subject to notified and allowable changes). - If there are changes to the type of distribution points used (whether a new type is added or an existing type is dropped) then you must inform ABC. - We will consider the nature and extent of the changes in the distribution and decide if any further action is required.
-For example being required to notify advertisers of the changes or the issuing of a new Certificate. - c) The distribution points claimed must be consistent with the overview description. - d) ABC must have the right to visit or contact distribution points for verification purposes. - e) It is recognised that there will be minor changes in distribution.
+For example being required to notify advertisers of the changes or the issuing of a new Certificate. - For the avoidance of doubt, a particular distribution must be on an every issue basis to be considered regular for this category (meaning, for example, that distribution every other issue is not regular). - c) The distribution points claimed must be consistent with the overview description. - d) ABC must have the right to visit or contact distribution points for verification purposes. - e) It is recognised that there will be minor changes in distribution.
 However significant changes must be notified as follows: - i) If the total monitored free distribution for an issue increases by more than 25% compared to the average monitored free distribution of the previous four issues you must apply to ABC for approval to claim the additional copies. - ii) If the total monitored free distribution for an issue decreases by more than 25% compared to the average monitored free distribution of the previous four issues you must notify ABC of the change.